FIGBERT/figbert.com/content/posts/creating-my-personal-site/index.md

 There are a bunch of open-source themes to start from (this site uses a modified version of the [Coder][13] theme), licensed under open-source licenses which allow for modification.
 ### Website programming
 Thus, my journey with Hugo began.
 I created a new branch in my repo, and initialized a new Hugo site.
-For those looking to use the Coder theme, I would advise not to download the release version from Github, but to use it as a git submodule as suggested in the Quick Start section of the [README][16].
+As the freeCodeCamp article suggests, if you intend to modify your theme you should not access it as a git submodule but rather as a direct download to the themes folder (that way you can push changes online, rather than having to create a pull request to the public repository).

 The Coder theme comes with multi-language support which defaults to Portuguese, and so the first thing I did was to add Hebrew to the site.
 This was **supremely** easy – customizing Hugo is a breeze.
 With some simple edits to two `.toml`